Azure/azure-signalr/docs/internal.md

 Read more about it in [Client Connections](#client-connections) section.

 After application server is started, the Azure SignalR SDK will open 5 WebSocket connections to the SignalR Service.
-The number of used connections is configurable.
+The number of used connections is configurable as described at [here](./use-signalr-service.md#connectioncount).
 Messages from/to clients will be multiplexed into these connections.

 These connections are supposed to be connected to SignalR Service all the time.
-If interrupted due to network issues, it will automatically start reconnecting.
+If a server connection is disconnected due to network issues,
+- all clients which are served by this server connection will be disconnected (read more about client and server pairing at [Transport Data between Client and Server](#transport) section);
+- the server connection will automatically start reconnecting.

 ## Client Connections